 - Count plot: Good for categorical data

 Histograms is the best way to visualize the frequency distribution of a feature.
-With the help of histogram, outlier can be detected, it helps to check the distribution of the features to infer about the “Skewness”
+It helps in checking the distribution of the features.

 Point to be noted:

-Histograms are based on area not on the bars.
-Area of the bar indicates the frequency of occurrences for each bin.
-It means, it is not necessary that height of a particular bin would represent the occurrences of feature.
+Histograms are based on an area not on the bars.
+The area of the bar indicates the frequency of occurrences for each bin.
+It means, it is not necessary that the height of a particular bin would represent the occurrences of the feature.
 It is the product of height multiplied by the width of the bin that indicates the frequency of occurrences within that bin.

-Here as we can see it’s not exact normal distribution.
+Here as we can see it’s not an exact normal distribution.
 Petal Length has more distribution from (0-2) and (4-7).
-Here, line shows the Gaussian Density Distribution.
-We can also observe that graph is not skewed.
+Here, the line shows the Gaussian Density Distribution.

 - to detect outliers